CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-06.md

 1. You will be navigated to the **Snapshot Reports** page and notice that your report is being processed.

-1. Wait until the status turns to **Ready**.
-This can take upto 10 minutes.
+1. Wait until the status changes to **Ready**.
+This usually takes about 10 minutes but may take up to 24 hours.

    ![Enter Your Password](./media/tr16.png)

 1. Once it is ready, click on the Test Report and you will be able to see the detailed Dashboard in the Cloud Discovery.

    ![Enter Your Password](./media/tr17.png)
+   > **Note:** If the report does not load, proceed to Lab-08 and come back later to perform Lab-07.
 ## Review

 In this lab, you: